 Table of contents

-This privacy notice provides a high-level overview of how we use and share personal information across TransUnion.
+This document provides information about how we use and share personal information relating to our business contacts.

-We’re in an era of rapid digital transformation where consumers demand more access to seamless, personalized products and services online.
-However, the existence of personal data that fuels this platform economic boom poses a threat to individuals, endangering their information security.
+We’re in an era of rapid digital transformation where consumers demand more access to seamless, personalised products and services online.
+But the currency of personal data that fuels this platform economic boom poses threats to individuals and endangers corporate security.

 Now more than ever — and likely more so in the future — consumers and corporates need new levels of trust and transparency.